gokultp/gstreamer/README.md

 ```

-1. Frondend will authenticate and hit backend with a selected streaer user name & Connect one WS connection with backend.
+1. Frondend will authenticate and request backend with a selected streamer's username & create one WS connection with backend.
 2. Backend will keep that WS conn live
 3. Backend will subscribe events using twitch API and listen for hooks
-4. Backend sends events data through WS conn to FrondEnd
+4. Backend sends events data through WS conn to FrondEnd once it get some event callback.